-Before rural land can be used for housing, it must first be rezoned within the Christchurch City Plan from rural to residential or living zone through a Plan Change.
+Before rural land can be used for housing, it must first be rezoned within the Christchurch District Plan from rural to residential through a plan change

 This process takes on average six months to two years, depending on the complexity of the development.

 A plan change to rezone land for housing can be either led by Council or a landowner/ developer.

 Step 2 The plan change request process formally begins when the plan change is lodged with the Council.

 Plan change request lodged with Council